|

 above sea level, is beat out by Mt.
 Mitchell, supposedly a few feet

-with pictures of the mountains with each mountain peak labeled for
+all with each mountain peak labeled for your convenience.
+The view

-your convenience.
-The view was grand, but in some ways not as impressive
+was grand, but in some ways not as impressive as others.
+There were

-as others.
-There were good views from the top, but I felt somewhat
+good views from the top, but I felt somewhat of a letdown.
+Other

-of a letdown.
-Other views we have had were better, this was just
+views we have had were better, this was just a 360 degree panorama.

-a 360 degree panorama.
-Sure you might be able to see farther, but
+Sure you might be able to see farther, but the mountains don't look

-the mountains don't look as cool as other places.
-I think it has
+as cool as other places.
+I think it has to do with the fact that

 We pushed on past the summit to Mount Collins Shelter for the night.